ideadapt/puppeteer-html-to-pdf-converter/README.md

   This is a major benefit, because properly installing puppeteer is cumbersome, depending on the platform.
 - Changed response format from a temporary URL to a file download (binary stream). \
   This reduced the complexity and platform requirements on the server side, because the generated PDF files are not stored on the disk anymore.
+- Make request body size limit configurable.
 - Bug fixes: Margin parameter validation fixes.
+Errors are returned as JSON, not plain text.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.